106shubh/ai_receptionist/README.md

 ## 📬 Contact the Team

-If you have any questions or feedback about this project, feel free to reach out to the BCREC technical committee or open an issue right here on GitHub.
+If you have any questions or feedback about this project, feel free to reach out to the TECH TITANS technical committee or open an issue right here on GitHub.

 ---
 *Built with ❤️ for the BCREC Community.*